Ash Wednesday service:

 If you’d like to receive a Lenten daily devotional via email from Gospel in Life, click here.

-While fasting is an emptying process, other disciplines like Bible study, prayer and meditation on God’s Word are intended to fill your head and heart to bring you closer to Jesus.
+Tune into our current message series, The UnOrdinary Life, Jan.
+30-Feb.
+27, to explore spiritual disciplines.
+You can watch anytime on our YouTube channel.
+Fasting and other disciplines like Bible study, prayer and meditation on God’s Word are daily ways to bring you closer to Jesus.
 Check out this link to explore a list of Spiritual Disciplines identified in Rick Foster’s Celebration of Discipline.